The free splitting complex of a free group II: Loxodromic outer automorphisms: Theorem : Dynamics of elements of on

-\paragraph{Case 3: $\Lambda_1$ is non-geometric and there is a Nielsen path of height $r$.} \quad \\ In this case $H^z_r = H_r$ by Lemma 4.24 of \recognition, and we set $K'_2 = G \setminus H_r$.
-But $K'_2$ is not necessarily $f$-invariant.
-The height~$r$ Nielsen path $\rho_r$ is unique up to orientation, it has distinct endpoints, and it may be oriented with initial vertex $p$ and terminal vertex $q \not\in G_{r-1}$ (see Fact~1.42 of \SubgroupsOne).
-In terms of $\rho_r$ we shall see exactly how invariance of $K'_2$ can fail, and using the mode of failure as a guideline we shall then modify $f \from G \to G$.
+\paragraph{Case 3: $\Lambda_1$ is non-geometric and there is a Nielsen path of height $r$.} \quad \\ In this case $H^z_r = H_r$ (and $s=r-1$) by Lemma 4.24 of \recognition.
+But $G \setminus H_r = G \setminus H^z_r$ is not necessarily $f$-invariant.
+The height~$r$ Nielsen path $\rho_r$ is unique up to orientation, it has distinct endpoints $p,q \in G_r$, and it may be oriented with initial vertex $p$ and terminal vertex $q \not\in G_{r-1}$ (see Fact~1.42 of \SubgroupsOne).
+In terms of $\rho_r$ we shall see exactly how invariance of $G \setminus G_r$ can fail, and using this mode of failure as a guideline we shall then modify $f \from G \to G$.

-Any Nielsen path (and hence any exceptional path) that crosses an edge in $H_r$ decomposes as a concatenation of subpaths that are either contained in $K'_2$ or equal to $\rho_r$ or~$\rho_r^{-1}$---this follows by applying Fact~\ref{FactNielsenPathHierarchy} to each of the fixed edges and indivisible Nielsen paths into which the given Nielsen path decomposes.
-Combining this with ($iii$) it follows that if $E$ is an edge in $K'_2$ then $f(E)$ decomposes as a concatenation of subpaths $f(E) = \sigma_1 \ldots \sigma_m$ where each $\sigma_j$ is either contained in $K'_2$ or equal to $\rho_r$ or $\rho_r^{-1}$.
+Any Nielsen path (and hence any exceptional path) that crosses an edge in $H_r$ decomposes as a concatenation of subpaths that are either contained in $G \setminus H_r$ or are equal to $\rho_r$ or~$\rho_r^{-1}$---this follows by applying Fact~\ref{FactNielsenPathHierarchy} to each of the fixed edges and indivisible Nielsen paths into which the given Nielsen path decomposes.
+Combining this with ($iii$) it follows that if $E$ is an edge in $G \setminus H_r$ then $f(E)$ decomposes as a concatenation of subpaths $f(E) = \sigma_1 \ldots \sigma_m$ where each $\sigma_j$ is either contained in $G \setminus H_r$ or equal to $\rho_r$ or $\rho_r^{-1}$.